GitHub Actions for content exchange

 Lokalise API token

-First, you'll need to generate a read/write Lokalise API token and pass it to the action.
+To start, generate a read/write Lokalise API token and securely pass it to the action.
 Do not paste your token directly into the workflow configurations.
-Use repository secrets instead:
+Instead, store it as a repository secret:

-2. Go to Secrets and variables > Actions.
+2. Navigate to Secrets and variables > Actions.

 3. Under Repository secrets, click New repository secret.